gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `13` - GNU's AWK
 > #### `5.1.0` or newer
-> Required for the next stage, chrooting new environment.
+> Required for most build systems that depends on GNU style (implementation).
 The Gawk package contains programs for manipulating text files.
 ```bash
 # Configure source.
 ./configure \